The Goal

 Registration and Coffee

-Energy Solutions Field Trips (choose one)
+Energy Solutions Field Trips (sign up for one here)

 -